 What are the early signs of a relapse?

-- You start remembering the past when you were still an addict.
+- Remembering the past when a person was still an addict.

 - Reaching out again to former drinking companions.

-- You are thinking of enjoying the taste of liquor again.
+- Thinking of enjoying the taste of liquor again.

-- Ignoring people who help you stay sober.
+- Ignoring people who help to stay sober.

 - Rejection of constructive criticism